 The following bar chart and table are intended to help you understand the risks of investing in the Fund.
 The bar chart shows how the performance of the Fund's Admiral Shares has varied from one calendar year to another over the periods shown.
-The table shows how the average annual total returns of the Admiral Shares compare with those of the Fund's target index and other comparative indexes, which have investment characteristics similar to those of the Fund.
+The table shows how the average annual total returns of the Admiral Shares compare with those of the Fund's target index, which has investment characteristics similar to those of the Fund.
 FTSE Global All Cap ex US Index returns are adjusted for withholding taxes applicable to U.S.-based mutual funds organized as Delaware statutory trusts.
 Keep in mind that the Fund's past performance (before and after taxes) does not indicate how the Fund will perform in the future.
-Updated performance information is available on our website at vanguard.com/performance or by calling Vanguard toll-free at 800-662-7447.
+Updated performance information is available on our website at vanguard.com/performance.